July 22, 2022

 Creating a Digital Presence

 What Is Keyword Research?

 Your business' keywords should be based on the words, phrases and search terms your target audience utilizes as they research new home communities.
 The ideal keywords are the terms buyers use to compare offers and ultimately buy products or services that you and your competitors are selling.
 Many homebuyers may start by searching "homes for sale in Denver" or "how to find a newly built home in Denver."
 Building your marketing campaigns around the search terms your target audience most often searches for makes your content and ads more relevant.
 Incorporating these targeted keywords into your website copy also serves to boost your search engine ranking and subsequently drive greater traffic to your site.

 How to Get Started

 There are many different marketing strategies and tactics available for your business to use.
 Keyword and SEO tools like SEMRush can help you gauge the difficulty and monthly search volume of keywords (how often each keyword is searched every month), as well as related keywords to help you branch out your targeted list.
 You can also research keywords from the perspective of your real estate buyer personas by searching Google and looking through "People Also Ask" or autocomplete suggestions.
 The point of doing so is to gain insight into the interests and priorities of your buyer to discern how you can better market to them and optimize your content to match their expectations.
 No matter which strategies you use, the goal is to create a purposeful, focused list of keywords that your target audience cares about.
 If done well, this list can play a significant role in helping you build a successful online presence.

 The Two Sides to Keyword Research

+The benefits of keyword research strategies are multifaceted and serve the success of your marketing in several ways.
 Keyword research is important for both home builder PPC ad campaigns and establishing organic traffic.

 Benefits of PPC in Paid Search: